 If you're a fan of fine hotels, you've probably stayed more than once at a Starwood-owned property.
 Its brands include St. Regis, The Luxury Collection, W Hotels, Le Méridien, Westin, Sheraton, Aloft, Element Hotels, Four Points by Sheraton and Tribute.

 The annual fee for the Starwood Preferred Guest® Credit Card from American Express is $95, waived in the first year.
 But, again, that can be quickly recouped by those who are frequent guests.
 To start with, there's a sign-up bonus of 25,000 "Starpoints" for those who are approved and spend (you guessed it) $3,000 in purchases within the first three months of their account being opened.
+But, for a limited time (through April 5, 2017), new cardholders can earn 10,000 more bonus points by spending an additional $2,000 within six months.

 Then, from day one, you receive benefits and privileges within the hotel chain's Starwood Preferred Guest (SPG) loyalty program.
 You can earn up to five Starpoints for every dollar you spend on qualifying purchases at participating SPG hotels -two points as a cardmember and two or three as an SPG member depending on your level.
 You also earn one Starpoint per dollar for all other purchases.
 Meanwhile, you get a head start, in the form of extra credits, toward achieving SPG Elite, Gold or Platinum status.
 If you prefer, Starpoints can be redeemed for free flights with more than 150 airlines or transferred to the frequent flyer programs of nearly 30 airlines.